hdahlheim/musicshuffle/README.md

 docker-compose up -d
 ```

+The Database server runs on port 13306, you still need to create the database
+tables yourself.

 The application runs `http://localhost:8080`, open the address in your browser.

 If you want to edit the javascript or css you need npm installed.